HealthSamurai/documentation/modules-1/profiling-and-validation/fhir-schema-validator/supported-implementation-guides.md

 <details>
 <summary>Description</summary>

 The Integrated Reporting Applications (IRA) profile helps applications that are used together during reporting (e.g., image display, report creator, clinical applications, AI tools, etc) to share information using a standard called FHIRcast.
 Each application can share what it is doing and the data it is creating, referred to as Context and Content, respectively.
-Other applications are notified so they can then intelligently synchronize their behavior or use the new data. (built Fri, Mar 17, 2023 15:49-0500-05:00)
+Other applications are notified so they can then intelligently synchronize their behavior or use the new data. (built Tue, Oct 3, 2023 19:27-0500-05:00)

 </details>

 **Versions**

+* `ihe.rad.ira#1.0.0`
 * `ihe.rad.ira#1.0.0-comment`